sap-tutorials/developer-advocates/tutorials/devtoberfest2026-fun-week1-scavenger-hunt-bonus/devtoberfest2026-fun-week1-scavenger-hunt-bonus.md

 Finally, we are not naive to think that you likely will just shove the code into ChatGPT or Claude 🤖 and get the language it is written in.
 And if that's the way you want to earn your points, go ahead.
 But at least first take a guess in your head and see how well you do against AI.

-Like in the conclusion to the book ***1984*** when the totalitarian state defeats the pair of rebels, AI will eventually win, but let's at least briefly revel in our independence of the machine (or the state).
+Like in the conclusion to the book ***1984*** when the totalitarian state defeats the pair of rebels, AI will eventually win, but let's at least briefly revel in our independence from the machine (or the state).

 ![Rule](rule.png)